japila-books/apache-spark-internals/docs/storage/BlockTransferService.md

 uploadBlockSync is a mere blocking wrapper around <<uploadBlock, uploadBlock>> that waits until the upload finishes.

-uploadBlockSync is used when BlockManager is requested to xref:storage:BlockManager.adoc#replicate[replicate] (when a xref:storage:StorageLevel.adoc[replication level is greater than 1]).
+uploadBlockSync is used when BlockManager is requested to storage:BlockManager.md#replicate[replicate] (when a storage:StorageLevel.md[replication level is greater than 1]).